Wayne and Shuster: Television

-Wayne & Shuster first appeared on television in 1950, but not in Canada, which did not have network TV until 1952.
-Their radio sponsor, Toni Home Permanent, also sponsored an American television show, Toni Twin Time, hosted by Jack Lemmon.
-The sponsor asked the duo to make regular appearances on the TV program, which was not doing well.
-After two shows, a sponsor executive asked them to take over the hosting duties from Lemmon, who was young, inexperienced, and obviously nervous.
-However, they were unsure about this new medium of television, and turned down the offer.
+Wayne and Shuster first appeared on television in 1950, but not in Canada, which did not have network television until 1952.
+Their radio sponsor, Toni Home Permanent, also sponsored the American television show Toni Twin Time, hosted by Jack Lemmon.
+The sponsor asked the duo to make regular appearances on the program, which was not doing well.
+After two shows, a sponsor executive asked them to take over the hosting duties from Lemmon, who was young, inexperienced and visibly nervous.
+Wayne and Shuster, however, were unsure about the new medium of television and turned down the offer.

-In 1952, CBC producer Mavor Moore approached them about doing a regular live comedy show on the new CBC Television network, but after watching Milton Berle dealing with all of the details of lighting, sound, music and audience while broadcasting live from New York City, the two were even more concerned about the demands of live television.
-They agreed to make an appearance in one CBC television show in 1952 in Montreal, but turned down the opportunity to produce a regular show in Toronto.
+In 1952, CBC producer Mavor Moore approached them about doing a regular live comedy show on the new CBC Television network.
+After watching Milton Berle deal with lighting, sound, music and audience demands while broadcasting live from New York City, the two were still concerned about the demands of live television.
+They agreed to make one CBC television appearance in Montreal in 1952, but turned down the opportunity to produce a regular show in Toronto.
 Wayne said, "You guys don't know anything about television.
 We don't either.
 Why don't we wait until we both know something about it?"

-Two years later, in 1954, they finally agreed to host a regular comedy show on CBC.
+Two years later, in 1954, they agreed to host a regular comedy show on CBC.
 In 1955, on one of their shows, they presented a Shakespearean spoof called "Rinse the Blood Off My Toga", which they also presented on British television the same year.
-A literary mashup of William Shakespeare and Mickey Spillane, the sketch features a hard-boiled Roman private eye hired by Brutus to investigate the murder of Julius Caesar on the Ides of March.
-As with many of their scripts, "Rinse the Blood Off My Toga" assumed the audience had a working knowledge of history, Shakespeare, and sometimes even Latin.
-In 1958, in response to the opening of the Stratford Festival in Stratford, Ontario, they created "A Shakespearean Baseball Game", written in iambic pentameter and rhyming couplets, and featuring lines lifted from Hamlet and Macbeth. ("O, what a rogue and bush league slob am I!...
-O, curséd fate, that I, who led the league, should bat .208.")
+A literary mashup of William Shakespeare and Mickey Spillane, the sketch features a hard-boiled Roman private investigator hired by Brutus to investigate the murder of Julius Caesar on the Ides of March.
+As with many of their scripts, "Rinse the Blood Off My Toga" assumed the audience had a working knowledge of history, Shakespeare and sometimes even Latin.

+In 1958, in response to the opening of the Stratford Festival in Stratford, Ontario, they created "A Shakespearean Baseball Game", written in iambic pentameter and rhyming couplets, and featuring lines lifted from Hamlet and Macbeth.
 In later years, they considered this their favourite script.
+The Canadian Communications Foundation later cited both "Rinse the Blood Off My Toga" and the Shakespearean baseball sketch among their most famous sketches.